stevencch99/stevencch99.github.io/_drafts/2020-01-20-case-insensitive-search-in-oracle-database.md

 The `REGEXP_LIKE` is similar to the `LIKE` condition, except `RREGEXP_LIKE` performs regular expression matching instead of the simple pattern matching performed by `LIKE`.

-This condition complies with the POSIX regular expression standard and the Unicode Regular Expression Guidelines.
-For more information, refer to [Oracle Regular Expression Support](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Oracle-Regular-Expression-Support.html#GUID-969230D6-FC1A-4C75-BF2A-6B1BE909DED6).
+This condition complies with the POSIX regular expression standard and the Unicode Regular Expression Guidelines, for more information, refer to [Oracle Regular Expression Support](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Oracle-Regular-Expression-Support.html#GUID-969230D6-FC1A-4C75-BF2A-6B1BE909DED6).

 ## References